Golf Digest

 Golf Digest is a monthly golf magazine published by Warner Bros.
-Discovery through its sports unit under its Warner Bros.
-Discovery Golf division.
+Discovery through its TNT Sports unit.
 It is a generalist golf publication covering recreational golf and men's and women's competitive golf.
-The magazine started by John F. Barnett in 1950 in Chicago, moved to Connecticut in 1964 and was sold to The New York Times Company in 1969.
+The magazine was co-founded by William H. Davis, Howard Gill, and John F. Barnett in Chicago in 1950, moved to Connecticut in 1964 and was sold to The New York Times Company in 1969.
 The Times company sold their magazine division to Condé Nast in 2001.
-The headquarters of Golf Digest is in New York City relocated from Connecticut.
-On May 13, 2019, Discovery, Inc. acquired Golf Digest from Condé Nast, in order to integrate with GolfTV.
+The headquarters of Golf Digest is in New York City, relocated from Connecticut.
+On May 13, 2019, Discovery, Inc. acquired Golf Digest from Condé Nast to integrate with GolfTV.

-"The World's 100 Greatest Golf Courses" - International
+Course rankings

-Golf Digest produces a biennial ranking of the world's best golf courses. the top ten were:
+Golf Digest produces a biennial ranking of the world's best golf courses.